 A description of the impaired assets and the facts and circumstances leading to the impairment; and

 The amount of the impairment charged to realized capital gains and losses and how fair value was determined.

+A reporting shall disclose the subcomponents and calculation of adjusted surplus and total admitted goodwill as a percentage of adjusted surplus:

 Proposed Blank updates related to SSAP No. 68 include the following: